KathyReid/lca2019-presentation/transcript.md

 OK, this will probably be a recap for many of you, but for the benefit of those who are new to voice, I'm going to provide an introduction to the voice stack.

 Just like there are **stacks** of software for things like web servers or databases, or application servers, voice stacks need certain layers as well.
-So, in a typical web application, let's take it from the back end to the front end, you might have a database layer - postgres or mysql or similar, you might have some sort of database caching layer - Redis or similar, you might have an application layer - PHP with Laravel or Python with Django - that sort of thing, then with a web server in front of that - nginx or apache, and probably a proxy in front of that.

-So, a voice stack has a lot of components as well, and they're described in this diagram, by my Mycroft AI colleague, David Smehlik.
+They're described in this diagram, by my Mycroft AI colleague, David Smehlik.

 IMAGE: Anatomy of a voice interaction